Share the joy of opera with children all over Australia

 The 2018 Regional Children’s Chorus program gives 20 children aged between 9 and 14 years in each community visited on our regional tour the chance to perform as the Chorus in Madame Butterfly.

 One of Australia's greatest theatrical minds, John Bell, directs this English-language production, complete with beautiful costumes and sets.
 A talented chamber orchestra and chorus of local children will accompany some of Opera Australia's finest singers performing Puccini’s beautiful music.

 Community participation and musical excellence

-Opera Australia collaborates with the local venues and music educators at each step of the process.
+Opera Australia collaborates with local venues and music educators at each step of the process of creating this program.
 A local choir leader is provided with all the materials and assistance required to train the children beforehand.
 An Opera Australia Chorus Master travels to each town to rehearse the children into the performance.
 On the day of the performance, children rehearse onstage with the professional cast and orchestra, then perform in costume that night.

 Side by side with some of Opera Australia’s finest singers, the Children's Chorus will feel the magic of taking a curtain call and receiving the instant positive feedback of applause from their family and friends in the audience.

-Through the rehearsal and performance process children also gain a wider understanding of opera, which may spark interest in future artistic pursuits.
+Through the rehearsal and performance process children also gain a wider understanding of opera, which we hope sparks interest in future artistic pursuits.